 By Jacob Tewel

 Is that brand new product idea you came up with patent pending?
 Someone just posted a 1999 picture of Jeff Bezos in his early Amazon office which reminded me of the early picture of Apple founder Steve Jobs in his garage.
-It got me thinking about all the innovation happening around us every day and all the new products being developed by normal people just like you and me.
+It got me thinking about all the innovation happening around us every day and all the new products being developed by average people just like you and me.

 https://www.grantnews.com/category/science/ The Jobs and the Bezos of the world have developed cutting edge advances that have changed the way things are done worldwide and hopefully will continue to improve our lives.
 Innovations can be costly, luckily GrantWatch currently lists 16 Grants available for the budding entrepreneur.
 Grants that support students ranging from the development of technology-based solutions all the way to a $100,000.00 grant to individuals that have inventions that have the potential to solve a real-world problem such as a commercial product in the life science sector.